Infinity Song: History

-Infinity Song is a family band made up of members Abraham, Angel, Israel and Momo Boyd.
+Infinity Song is a family band made up of members Abraham, Angel, Israel and Momo Boyd, with their sister Victory also being a part of the band for a few years.
 The four siblings grew up in Detroit, Michigan and later moved to New York City performing in a choir directed by their father, John Boyd, and their early home life was filled with "singing and writing refrains".

 In the mid-2010s, the band started performing around the city, particularly in Bethesda Terrace in Central Park, Grand Central Station, and Times Square.
 In 2014, they had a chance encounter with Tori Kelly, which resulted in their appearing on The View.
 In 2016, director Jeymes Samuel sent a video clip that he had seen of the band busking in Central Park to Jay Z. The band was then invited to perform for Jay-Z at the offices of his Roc Nation record label, after which Jay Z signed them to a recording contract.

 The band thereafter appeared on The Late Show With Stephen Colbert and Good Morning America.
 Through family friend Jon Batiste, the band also became connected with Kanye West, and "made substantial contributions to West's gospel-tinged Jesus Is King album", for which they participated in several capacities including writing and producing songs and participating in West's Sunday Service Choir.

+Momo Boyd was featured on Baby Keem's "Good Flirts" along with Kendrick Lamar, the song being the lead single from Keem's second studio album Ca$ino (2026).
+She released her debut solo EP, Miss Michigan, on April 10, 2026.

+On April 27, 2026, the band was featured in an NPR Tiny Desk Concert.
+On June 12, they released their fourth, eponymous studio album, which was preceded by the singles "One Foot Out" and "Hurricane".